NUAAXQ/personal_website/index.md

 ## News

+- **[2023-08]**   Our paper Illumination-aware Hallucination-based Domain Adaptation for Thermal Pedestrian Detection is accepted to IEEE Transactions on Intelligent Transportation Systems!
 - **[2022-08]**   Our paper MODNet is accepted to Pacific Graphics 2022!
 Code released!
 - **[2022-07]**   Our paper 3DCTN is accepted to IEEE Transactions on Intelligent Transportation Systems!
 Code released!
 - **[2022-07]**   Our paper Meta-Sampler is accepted to ECCV 2022!
 Code released!